RECREATIONAL THERAPEUTIC SERVICE

 • challenging unhelpful thoughts

-To enquire about the possibility of running an ENCORE programme at your school, please email Omi Carter at omi.carter@chums.uk.com.
+If you are an education professional and would like to enquire about the possibility of running an ENCORE programme at your primary school, please email Faye at faye.tolliday@chums.uk.com

 “ENCORE is really fun.
 You get to build up your confidence.
 If you have anxiety it helps you because CHUMS give you helpful tools and you can play instruments and have fun too!”